nguyenthanhdat23012003/Computer-Network-Theory/Chapter1-Overview/1_ComputerNetworkDefinition.md

 ---

 ### Network Devices
-- Common computers placed along the path of information, performing various roles: connecting end devices to the medium and to each other, or connecting networks together.
+- Common computers placed along the path of information, performing various roles: connecting terminal equipments to the medium and to each other, or connecting networks together.
 - The main purpose of network devices is to expand the network.

-#### Differentiating Network Devices and End Devices:
+#### Differentiating Network Devices and Terminal Equipments:
 - Network devices are not the source or destination of information.
 They only relay information and do not allow user applications to be installed.

 #### Common Network Devices:
-- **Hub, repeater, switch, bridge**: Connect end devices into a small network area (LAN).
+- **Hub, repeater, switch, bridge**: Connect terminal equipments into a small network area (LAN).
 - **Router**: Connects distinct networks into a larger network.
 - **Modem**: Converts signals from one form to another.
-- **Access Point**: Connects end devices to a network without wires.
+- **Access Point**: Connects terminal equipments to a network without wires.
 - **Firewall**: Protects the network.

 ---